 This post about Linux system, If you interested also in Windows integration see this article.

 Linux integration allows voice typing directly to Linux application.

-1. Install Google Chrome or Chromium browser.
+1. Install Google Chrome browser.

 2. Install the voice notebook extension from the Chrome webstore.